 My IR class has been super interesting!
 We're learning a lot about WHY and HOW the European Union came to be, which is a lot of WWII stuff.
 It's really interesting to learn about the War from a French perspective because it's such a different narrative than we learn in America!
 You know, the War was fought ON French soil and it's a very significant part of their history.
 Today, we went to a small museum called Musée Jean Moulin; the eponymous historical figure is one of the most famous figures who fought for the French Resistance.

 *My insights on this museum visit (skip if you are not interested in history haha): It was really interesting to see how tiny the Resistance was.
 You know, history books and Frenchies try to make it seem like it was this great heroic thing that most French citizens took part in, but that's just not true.
 I think this museum did a great job showing how much bigger Vichy France was compared to the Resistance.
 For example, their propaganda is, quite literally, bigger in size.
 Of course, the Resistance was underground, but even the amount of propaganda that Vichy released is so much greater.
 I feel that this museum is much more an exposé of what really happened during the Occupation of France than anything else (I'm not sure how to explain this but it's like this museum is saying "Hey wait a minute, you guys are all for Charles de Gaulle now, but where were you during the actual Occupation?
 THIS is what you guys were like; THIS is what you guys did.
 Don't just jump the band wagon now because the war is over and Germany lost."
 And in doing so, it celebrates the bravery of people like CDG and Jean Moulin who actually fought in the Resistance.
-Okay there was really no point in this paragraph. /rantover*
+Okay there was really no point in this paragraph. /rantover*Friday

 After this awfully long week, my friends and I went to La Défense because Adam (a friend from my Sorbonne class) told us that there was going to be a fireworks show!
 All the restaurants were closed or packed, so we ended up grabbing some fast Lebanese food, but the lady who was serving me was so rude!
 She kept asking me to repeat my order because every time I started talking, she would start talking to her friend who was nearby or something.
 Then, she dropped my food, picked it up and acted like nothing had happened.
 When she heard me complaining to Justine, she looked at my face (which was very unhappy, to say the least) and asked me if I wanted a new one.
 NO DUH.
 So rude.
 At that point, I was just annoyed and the food wasn't even that great.
 Just expensive.
 Totally ruined my appetite too.
 All in all, I just did not enjoy the experience and will probably be avoiding Lebanese food for a long time (I really didn't like the taste of it!).